- What is a Discovery Phase in Software Development?

 Setting functional requirements

 The team creates and approves the solution’s functional decomposition to cover key business processes in the most efficient way.
-Functional requirements depend on the final vision of the expected product.
+Naturally, functional requirements depend on the final vision of the expected product.
 By showing various models, functional Decomposition, Key Business Processes, and Sequence Diagrams it is possible to visualize the future result.

 Non-functional requirements describe the characteristics of the system or in other words quality attributes.
 The system’s important non-functional requirements may include a few categories: installability, performance, interoperability, usability, scalability, security, and more.